dgc-cgn/CAS-Digital-Trust/public-information/grant-policy.md

 ## Scope

-This procedure covers activities related to grants of cerficates and validation/verfication statements made by the conformity assessment body.
+This procedure covers activities related to grants of certficates and validation/verfication statements made by the conformity assessment body.

 ## Key Terms and Reponsibilities